PeterDrake/drakepedia/algorithms/analysis.md

 1. TODO Cases where other asymptotic notations are or are not sufficient to determine which algorithm is faster
 1. TODO Deceptive big O result due to constant > 1
 1. TODO Analyze linear search when key is not present.
+1. TODO Best case is not small n
 1. TODO Calculus definition
 1. :star::star::star: Read the definition of ![tilde](https://latex.codecogs.com/svg.latex?\sim) notation on the Sedgewick & Wayne booksite.
 Given two functions ![f of n](https://latex.codecogs.com/svg.latex?f(n)) and ![g of n](https://latex.codecogs.com/svg.latex?g(n)), what is the relationship between the statements ![f of n tilde g of n](https://latex.codecogs.com/svg.latex?f(n)\sim&space;g(n)) and ![f of n is in big theta of g of n](https://latex.codecogs.com/svg.latex?f(n)\in&space;\Theta(g(n)))?
 In other words, does one statement imply the other, vice versa, neither, or both?
 ## Answers
+1.
 1.
 1.
 1.